-The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the Literacy and Numeracy Provision - Workplace Literacy and Numeracy Fund, TEO-led strand (WLN Fund - TEO-led strand) Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.
+The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the TEO-led WLN strand Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.

-- 1.1 To be an eligible organisation to receive WLN Fund Funding, you must be:
+- 1.1 To receive TEO-led WLN Funding, you must be and continue to be for the duration of the Funding Period:

-- a Tertiary Education Institution, namely:
+- (a) a Tertiary Education Institution (TEI), namely:

-- (i) a University;
+- (i) a University; or

-- (ii) Te Pūkenga New Zealand Institute of Skills and Technology (Te Pūkenga);
+- (ii) Te Pūkenga; or

-- (iii) a Wānanga;
+- (iii) a Wānanga; or

-- (b) a registered Private Training Establishment (PTE); or
+- (b) a Registered Private Training Establishment (Registered PTE); or

-- (c) a State or State-integrated school.
+- (c) a State or State integrated school.